 top of page

 Please read the submission guidelines before submitting your work for consideration in Aries!
-You will find the link to the official Aries submission form at the bottom of this page.
+You will find the link to the official Aries email, where submissions are being taken, at the bottom of the page.

-• All work must be the student's original, unpublished work.
-In other words, no fanfiction, no cover songs (or anything along those lines in any medium), no AI, and nothing you have published in another venue.
+• All work must be original and unpublished.
+In other words, no fanfiction/fanart (or anything along that line in any medium), no AI, and nothing you have published in another venue.

 • All creative pieces must have a title; no “untitled” submissions.